-- Use course techniques to improve your ability to influence people
+- Use the course techniques to improve your ability to ethically influence people

 (2) Feel more in charge of you

-- Learn methods to maintain a positive mental attitude
+- Learn skills to maintain a positive mental attitude

 - Feel more in charge of your thoughts and moods by recognising how thinking creates feelings

 - Recognise the ways in which we each tend to support or undermine our self confidence or self esteem

 - Develop skills for dealing with difficult people and situations.

 - Learn how to create goals that are motivating and workable